Bonus material: Free workshop on how to move from purées to finger foods

 Solid foods should be started when your baby shows all the developmental signs of readiness.
 Point blank.

-For the majority of babies, this is somewhere around 6 months of age.
+For most babies, this is somewhere around 6 months of age.
 It’s not based on the exact day your baby turns 6 months of age, rather, on their ability to demonstrate each and every one of the signs below:

 - Can sit in an upright position independently